-Each American that votes in the 2016 election probably does so with a similar set of concerns, among them, will the next president be good for America?
-As a Jewish American, my concerns are twofold: Will the next president by good for America and Israel?
+Each Jew that votes in an election in the country in which they live probably does so with a similar set of concerns, among them, will the next president or prime minister be good for the country?
+As a Jewish American, my concerns are twofold: Will the next president by good for America AND Israel?

 Some people have responded to that with, “You live in America, that should be your only concern”.
 I strongly disagree.

 As a Jew, Israel is my homeland, the place where my heritage was shaped.
 As an American, I recognize that Israel is one of our strongest allies in the world and the only democracy in the Middle East.
 Is that a cliche?
 Maybe.
 But it is also the truth.

 Ideals like democracy still matter.
 It’s what the leaders of both countries fought for, freedom from tyranny, freedom of religion, life, liberty, and the pursuit of happiness.
 I feel grateful to have been born in the United States where living my Jewish values have always been a part of my life.
 My family has always lived in neighborhoods surrounded by people of various religions and backgrounds.
 There are three synagogues around the block from my house, but there is also a church.
 A few blocks away there is a mosque.
 You can take a walk through my area any time of the year and know what season it is based on the decorations my neighbors put up.
 There are countless examples of houses that exhibit sukkah’s and chanukiah’s next to houses that always hang pretty Christmas decorations or symbols from the wide variety of religious and cultural backgrounds that make up what it means to be an American.

 So, can someone be a proud American and a passionate Virtual Citizen of Israel™?
 Can one live and work in America but loudly declare their pride in Israel?
 Yes, without question.